Wrimo/Sequence/README.md

 print(a, prev a) -- 3 2
 ```

 Histories can be indexed using the accessor operator `::`.
 The history be indexed into (the source) must be preceeded by `$`.
-If the history is on the left side, it counts back from the current value.
-If on the right side, it counts forward from index 0.
+If the history is on the left side, it counts back from the end of the history.
+If the history is on the right side, it counts forward from index 0.
 ```
 a <- 1
 a <- 2